thebluelobby/thebluelobby-pre-test/README.md

 ### Rules
 1. Fork this repository
 2. Commit your changes to your repository
-3. Create pull request
-4. Email us to notify you have completed the test.
+3. Share with us your forked repository URL once you have completed the assessment
 ---

 ### Features: